-However, with a little bit of planning, your Stonehenge Tour expert will make sure that you still get access to the adorable and unique gift shop and maybe even a cup of hot coffee on what might be a cold start to your day!
+However, with a little bit of planning, your Stonehenge Tour expert will make sure that you still get access to the adorable and unique visitor centre and maybe even a cup of hot coffee on what might be a cold start to your day!

-The visitor’s center and gift shop were also very cute.
-We found some unique gifts and bobbles that we haven’t found elsewhere.
+We found some unique gifts and bobbles at the gift shop that we haven’t found elsewhere.

-Plus, be sure to take your kids to try to pull the sword from the stone!
+Plus, be sure to take your kids to try to roll one of the stones!

 Our family wanted to book a tour to the stones but were staying in London without a rental car.
 Therefore, we needed to coordinate a round-trip pickup and dropoff.